-Braves beat Pirates for 13th win in last 16 gamesAtlanta Braves starting pitcher Tommy Hanson works against the Pittsburgh Pirates in the first inning of a baseball game on Friday, April 27, 2012, in Atlanta.
-(AP Photo/John Bazemore)
+Braves beat Pirates for 13th win in last 16 gamesAtlanta Braves' Jason Heyward, bottom, steals second base as Pittsburgh Pirates second baseman Neil Walker (18) works during the fourth inning of a baseball game on Friday, April 27, 2012, in Atlanta.
+(AP Photo/Mike Stewart)

 ATLANTA (AP) The Atlanta Braves keep winning in April.